 SHARK FIN COVE, DAVENPORT, CALIFORNIA

-This town lies about 9 miles north of Santa Cruz, along the coast of the Pacific Ocean, on Highway 1.
-Originally located on the banks of the San Vicente Creek, the town expanded to the north during the twentieth century.
+Davenport is located approximately 9 miles north of Santa Cruz, along the Pacific Ocean coast, on Highway 1.
 Shark Fin Cove is a hidden location near our favorite hotel and restaurant in the area—the Davenport Roadhouse Restaurant & Inn.

-To get here, leave the Davenport Roadhouse Restaurant and Inn (grab some organic coffee here), leave the location, and make a left while facing the ocean.
-You can go down until you see a parking lot on the right-hand side.
+To get here, leave the Davenport Roadhouse Restaurant and Inn (where you can grab some organic coffee), then proceed to the location and make a left while facing the ocean.
+You can drive until you reach the first parking lot on the right-hand side.
 There is no sign, but this is where you park to hike down to Shark Fin Cove.
-It’s not an easy hike, so remember that before you go.
-It’s under minutes, but it is very steep, there are no handrails, and it may be slippery if it is wet.
+It’s not an easy hike, so be aware of that before you embark on it.
+It’s under a minute to climb down, but it’s very steep, with no handrails, and it may be slippery if it’s wet.

 NEARBY PHOTOGRAPHY

-You can compare this location to the Pigeon Point Lighthouse.
+You can pair up this location with the Pigeon Point Lighthouse.

 Perched high above the tumultuous ocean waves, Pigeon Point Lighthouse offers a surreal backdrop for stargazing and astrophotography.
 The night skies here lack artificial lights and pollution that typically obscure views, rendering the Milky Way in vivid detail.

 You can photograph it from a distance, like in this image, or you can get closer to take a picture of it.
-We suggest you photograph it during the daytime, as well as to get an idea of how you would like to compose your shot at nighttime to make it easier.
+We suggest photographing it during the daytime, as well as getting an idea of how you would like to compose your shot at night to make it easier.

 Pigeon point lighthouse with Milky Way blurring above it in the sky.